Atlasim1/PicoOS/README.md

 - DualBoot Support
 - Built In Shell (not yet)
 - Built In Recovery/installer Program (not yet)
-- Built In Global Config Editor (not yet)
+- Built In Global Config Editor

 # Currently Implemented Features
 - DualBooting Support
 - System Wide Configuration System
 - Bootloader
+- System Tools Runner
+- Program Runner
+- Configuration Editor

+# Install
+Download the `PiOS` Folder and put its contents into the root of your Device